Undergraduate Admission Procedures for Degree-Seeking Students

 To be considered for admission, undergraduate applicants should:

-Prospective students are highly encouraged to submit applications electronically via Apply to CMU.
+Prospective students are highly encouraged to submit applications electronically via apply to CMU or the Common Application.
 Upon receipt of a completed admissions application and supporting documentation, applicants will be notified of their admissions status via the mail and by email.

 Students may submit their application for the following terms as early as:

 Summer semester 2024: August 1, 2023

 - Submit the appropriate supporting documentation, as outlined in the table on the following page, directly to:

 Letters of recommendation and a personal essay are optional and should be submitted to the Admissions Office.

 For more information about admissions requirements, please also visit the admissions information page most applicable to the student's application status: